Parma Ham Factories You Can Visit on Your Own: Independent Guide to Langhirano

-A visit to Parma offers the unique opportunity to explore and experience the intricate world of Italian cured meats through educational tours provided by many of the city's esteemed ham producers.
-While individual visits are possible, many travelers prefer a professionally guided experience that combines multiple producers, tastings, and seamless logistics into a single day.
+A visit to Parma offers the unique opportunity to explore and experience the intricate world of Italian cured meats through factory visits offered by several of the area’s most respected ham producers.
+Each one listed below accepts independent visitors by appointment.

 In the following sections, we introduce some of the most respected prosciutto producers in the Parma area.
-These visits showcase the craftsmanship behind prosciutto di Parma and are often included as part of a structured food tour of the region.
+These visits showcase the craftsmanship behind prosciutto di Parma and can be visited independently with advance booking.

 Salumificio La Perla